-A partnership firm is formed by the two or more person who desires to come together to form a business and divide the profits thereof in an agreed ratio.
 A Partnership is easy to form, and the compliance is minimal as compared to companies.
-It is not mandatory for any partnership firm to obtain registration however it is always advisable for the partnership firm to get registration due to the following reasons-
+It is not mandatory for any partnership firm registration, however it is always advisable for the partnership firm to get registration due to the following reasons-

 - In case a partnership firm is unregistered then a partner cannot file a suit in any court against the firm or other partners for the enforcement of any right arising from a contract or right conferred by the Partnership Act